 \subsection{Transmission protocol}

 Fig.~\ref{TP} shows a data transmission protocol for the proposed model.
 The BS sends data to the user via UAV using the optimal EE trajectory from our proposed algorithm (more detail of the proposed algorithm is explained in Section~\ref{S_3}).
-Prior that UAV verifies data by ICC and detects the uncertain adversaries from the known circular region.
-Finally, the UAV designs the optimal EE trajectory so that it can communicate between user and BS during the data transmission and UAV flight time.
+Before that, UAV verifies data by ICC and detects the uncertain adversaries from the known circular region.
+Finally, the UAV designs the optimal EE trajectory to communicate between the user and BS during the data transmission and UAV flight time.
 Note that designing an optimal path for UAV considers the joint optimization of WCSR and PEC.
-Throughout the process, the BS does not establish the user and adversaries links due to long distance from user and adversaries.
+The BS does not establish the user and adversaries' links throughout the process due to the user and adversaries' long distance.